astronomer/docs/astro/deploy-dbt-project.md

 ### Step 2: Deploy your dbt project

 Next, navigate to the directory of your dbt project.
-This directory should include the `dbt_project.yml` file, such as the [Classic dbt Jaffle Shop](https://github.com/dbt-labs/jaffle-shop-classic?tab=readme-ov-file) in the following example:
+This directory should include the `dbt_project.yml` file, as in the case of the [Classic dbt Jaffle Shop](https://github.com/dbt-labs/jaffle-shop-classic?tab=readme-ov-file) in the following example:

 ```text
 .